guimatheus92/SweetHome3D_HomeAssistant_Lightning/README.md

 2. Give the lights in Sweet Home 3D, the same name as in Home Assistant entities, for example: light.living_room.
 That way you will automate the name generation as well.
 3. Go to `Tools` in Sweet Home 3D -> Home Assistant Lightning Export
-4. There are 5 fields to be filled before generating the images:
-- **Path**: Path where the images will be generated
-- **Image Width**: Width of the images to generate (recommended: 380)
-- **Image Height**: Height of the images to generate (recommended: 285)
-- **Quality**: Image quality (recommended: high)
-- **Home Assistant path**: This path is where the images will be located in Home Assistant
-5. Move the images from Path to `/config/www/planes`
+4. Move the generated images from Path to `/config/www/planes`
-7. Create a card of type `picture-elements` and paste the generated `.yaml` from Path.
+5. Create a card of type `picture-elements` and paste the generated `.yaml` from Path.

 # How to copy `.jar` into Sweet Home 3D